Gisborne City AFC

-Gisborne City AFC was an association football club in Gisborne, New Zealand.
+Gisborne City Association Football Club was an association football club in Gisborne, New Zealand.
 Founded in 1939 as Eastern Union, the club changed its name to Gisborne City after winning the Central Districts League at the first attempt in 1967.

+History

 As Eastern Union, the club had competed in the Chatham Cup since the early 1950s, and reached the semi-final (and North Island Final) in 1957, losing to eventual champions Seatoun 3–1.